steveluc/precomp/programmingCourse/assignments/expressions/expr.md

 W3 Schools has a great [overview](https://www.w3schools.com/js/js_bitwise.asp) of bitwise operators.
 Take a look at that before heading to the assignment.

 For bitwise operators, the assignment is to understand the program `sieve.js` in this directory.
 Run it to see what it does.
 Run also the program `sieveElementPerNumber.js`.
 Then experment with the bitwise operators used in `sieve.js` to answer the following questions.
 You might find it useful to debug the program and watch what it does with the first few numbers.
 You can also add `console.log` statements to print out some of the variables set by the program.
+Note in this program a `0` bit means "is prime" and a `1` bit means "is not prime."
+We did this because it is easier for the computer to fill arrays with zeros than with ones.

 1. Use node to run some examples of `n % 32`.
 For example, what is `5 % 32`?
 How about `37 % 32`?
 2. `n.toString(2)` will print out `n` in binary digits if `n` is a number.
 Try `(1<<5).toString(2)`.